The Science of Compression Gear for Runners

 Compression gear and maximum heart rate

-At this point, it still isn’t clear what the exact benefits of compression socks are.
+At this point, it still is not clear what the exact benefits of compression socks are.
 A more comprehensive study published last year by Adrian Varela-Sanz et al.3 at the European University of Madrid attempted to clarify this.
 It used more experienced runners (10k PRs averaging 37-38min for men and 43-46min for women) and 26 subjects in total.

 The subjects’ efficiency and oxygen consumption were monitored as they ran on a treadmill, first in four 6-minute bouts at half-marathon pace, then in a run to exhaustion at about 5k pace.